Kampfgeschwader 55: World War II

-Polish Campaign
+Invasion of Poland

 On 1 September 1939 Adolf Hitler issued orders for Fall Weiss (Case White) to be implemented and the Wehrmacht attacked Poland.
 KG 55 was placed under the command of the 4.
 Flieger Division (4th Air Division) under the command of General Alfred Keller.
 The Flieger Division was subordinated to Luftflotte 4.
 KG 55 flew attacks against Polish Air Force airfields on 3 September, after being left out of the campaign's first two days.
 The Geschwaderstab and I./KG 55 were ordered to Maerzdorf/Ohlau and II./KG 55 was moved to Rosenborn.
 Whilst there the crews listened to operational experiences from the Dornier Do 17-equipped Kampfgeschwader 4.

 Commander-in-chief of Luftflotte 4, Alexander Löhr, ordered KG 55 into action and the wing bombed railway targets in support of the German Fourth Army.
 The attacks were made in a 10–30 degree dive from altitudes of 2000 m.
 The operations were so successful it reduced the number of targets and the bombers reverted to close air support operations.
-The rail lines on the Radom–Krakow line were permanently severed.
+The rail lines on the Radom–Kraków line were permanently severed.
 KG 55 flew 13 operations and 275 individual sorties; the Stabsstaffel flew 13 armed reconnaissance missions.

 KG 55 was also heavily involved in the Battle of the Bzura.
 Three Polish Army groups attempted to break out of an encirclement and the German Eighth Army could not contain the attack.
 The Luftwaffe initiated a large air offensive against the Polish forces on 8 September.
 I. and II./KG 55 were involved in attacking communication targets while other units offered close air support.
 The offensive was successful and the Polish resistance broken.
 Operations moved south thereafter, operations against bridges on the Vistula and attacks against Polish forces retreating towards Romania also absorbed much of the wing's effort.
 The Geschwader suffered its first loss when one bomber made a forced-landing with no casualties on 11 September during long-range operations against Przemysl.
 The Luftwaffe was flying further to the east by this stage.